Bruderjulian/yt-downloader-js/README.md

 ### init

-installs all required binaries for the downloader!
+installs all required binaries for the downloader and performs some checks!
 Must be executed when installing the package!
 If the binaries are already present, it'll skip the step.
 The `-r` flag will disable this and replace them with fresh ones!
 Optionally a Github Token can be specified with `-t` followed by the token. **Only necessary when for example evading rate-limiting!!**